firejune/electron-react-devtools/README.md

 require('electron-react-devtools').install()
 ```

-You should then see a `React` tab added.
+And than refresh or restart the renderer process, you can see a `React` tab added.

 ## To hack on the plugin